fossabot/everpl/docs/source/developer/generic_thing_types.rst

 Light is a common type for all lightning devices: LED strips, light bulbs, floor lamps and so on.
 The base functionality of such devices is to be turned on and off.
-And to emit a light in the turned on state.
+And to emit light in the turned on state.

 Dimmable Light